Species

 © Noah Mueller

-These horned lizards are found in the deserts of southern California, where they feed on ants and other small invertebrates.
+These horned lizards are found in the south-central and Southwestern US where they feed on ants and other small invertebrates.

 © Rachel Allingham